My Petronas Twin Towers Experience

 It was my second time in KL but it was my first time to experience visiting the famous Petronas Twin Towers.
 After my short stop at the Chocolate Gallery earlier, I proceeded to Petronas Towers just to take photos.
 I originally planned to go to the sky bridge but I pretty much don’t have time anymore since I still have plans of going to Mallaca after visiting the Central Market.

-The Petronas Twin Towers are also known simply as Petronas Towers and these building is known as one of the highest manmade structures in the world.
-As a first time visitor, I was totally impressed after seeing the building.
+The Petronas Twin Towers are also known simply as Petronas Towers and this building is known as one of the highest manmade structures in the world.
+As a first-time visitor, I was totally impressed after seeing the building.

 One of the towers is occupied by Petroliam Nasional Bhd which is the company otherwise known as Petronas.
-The other tower however are being occupied by various multi-national companies like Al Jazeera English, Bloomberg, IBM and Accenture.
+The other tower however is being occupied by various multinational companies like Al Jazeera English, Bloomberg, IBM, and Accenture.

 The Skybridge which connects the two towers is also one of the main attractions in the City.
 Located on the 41st floor, the bridge was designed to withstand even the windiest conditions that the weather might throw at it.